pilcru/ghpythonremote/README.rst

     This will set you up with a new virtual environment named ``rhinoremote``, and install numpy and scipy in it.
 :`Rhinoceros3D`_:
-    version 5 and 6 on Windows are supported.
+    Version 5 and 6 on Windows are supported.
 Rhino 6 for Mac might be supported in a later release.
 :`Grasshopper`_:
     On Rhino 6, the version included with the current service release is supported.
 On Rhino 5, version 0.9.0076 is supported by gh-python-remote.
 Version 0.9.0061 and up might work as well.